springfall2008/batpred/docs/apps-yaml.md

 ### REST Interface inverter control

-- **givtcp_rest** - One entry per Inverter, sets the GivTCP REST API URL ([http://homeassistant.local:6345](http://homeassistant.local:6345) is the normal address and port for the first inverter, and the same address but ending :6346 if you have a second inverter).
+- **givtcp_rest** - One entry per Inverter, sets the GivTCP REST API URL ([http://homeassistant.local:6345](http://homeassistant.local:6345) is the normal address and port for the first inverter, and the same address but ending :6346 if you have a second inverter).<BR>
 When enabled the Home Assistant GivTCP Inverter Controls below are not used and instead communication from Predbat to GivTCP is directly via REST and thus bypasses some issues with MQTT.
 If using Docker then change homeassistant.local to the Docker IP address.